Tattarisuo case: Arrest and trial

-On 28 September 1932, the main perpetrators of the case were sentenced to imprisonment for corpse mutilations by the court of Helsinki, and the sentences were upheld by the Supreme Court of Finland.
+On 28 September 1932, the main perpetrators of the case were sentenced to imprisonment for corpse mutilation by the court of Helsinki, and the sentences were upheld by the Supreme Court of Finland.
 Kallio received a two-year and four-month prison sentence, Saari received a three-year prison sentence, and Viden received a three-year sentence for incitement to mutilation and false reporting.

 In popular culture

 Finnish thriller writer Aarne Haapakoski's debut work Mustalais-suon arvoitus (1931) and Aki Ollikainen's novel Musta satu (2015) are based on the Tattarisuo case.